demystifyfp/demystifyfp/content/fsharp/series/fstweet/adding-user-feed.md

     -P src/FsTweet.Web/assets/js/lib
 ```

-Then in the *wall.liquid* template, add a referece to this *getstream.fs* file in the `scripts` block.
+Then in the *wall.liquid* template, add a reference to this *getstream.fs* file in the `scripts` block.

 ```html
 <!-- FsTweet.Web/views/user/wall.liquid -->